 This essential oil offers anti-allergenic properties that ward off common allergens when added to cleaning solutions or when diffused.
 Keep air-borne allergens like dust, pollen, and pet dander at bay by diffusing helichrysum oil or mixing with water and spraying around the house.

 Using helichrysum essential oil for respiratory relief is best done through aromatic use.
 Try mixing a few drops of oil into a humidifier or diffuser and breathe deeply.
-Alternatively, boost the power of shower steam by placing a few drops of helichrysum oil in the bottom of the tub before showing.
+Alternatively, boost the power of shower steam by placing a few drops of helichrysum oil at the bottom of the tub before showing.

 The earthy, somewhat piney scent of helichrysum can be grounding.
 The aroma promotes calm feelings and can be restorative in emotional healing.
 Using Helichrysum oil in a massage or in the bath is known to reduce stress and encourage a positive mood.

 Try helichrysum oil as a natural stress-reliever.
 Diffuse at home or enjoy the benefits of essential oils anywhere with a portable oil diffuser.
 Mix with other others like lavender, frankincense, and myrrh for added relaxation as you breathe deeply and exhale your worries away.